The Renaissance Book, 1400–1650

 This course will serve as a comprehensive introduction to the history of the book in early modern Europe, from the beginning of the fifteenth century to the middle of the seventeenth.
-Our goal will be to use the holdings of the UCLA Special Collections, focusing on Aldines and other pre-1600 imprints, the Getty Research Institute Research Library, and the Huntington Library to learn to “read” a Renaissance book, both as a physical object and as a carrier of both informational content and cultural values.
+Our goal will be to use the holdings of the UCLA Special Collections, focusing on Aldines and other pre-1600 imprints, the Getty Research Institute Special Collections, and the Huntington Library to learn to “read” a Renaissance book, both as a physical object and as a carrier of both informational content and cultural values.
 We will examine in turn how these books were produced, distributed, and used by those who bought and read them.
 Topics include:

 - the transition from manuscript to printed book